picocms/Pico/content-sample/index.md

    do something like this:
    ```
     {% for page in pages|sort_by("time")|reverse %}
-        {% if page.id starts with "blog/" %}
+        {% if page.id starts with "blog/" and not page.hidden %}
             <div class="post">
                 <h3><a href="{{ page.url }}">{{ page.title }}</a></h3>
                 <p class="date">{{ page.date_formatted }}</p>